par-roundtable/uap_balangkasan_2016/resolution_v0.0.1.md

-# **RESOLUTION**
+# **THE GOVERNMENT, THROUGH AN ACT OF CONGRESS, SHOULD MANDATE BUILDING PROFESSIONALS TO DESIGN, BUILD AND OPERATE GREEN BUILDINGS.**

-# SHOULD GOVERNMENT, THROUGH AN ACT OF CONGRESS, MANDATE BUILDING PROFESSIONALS TO DESIGN, BUILD AND OPERATE GREEN BUILDINGS?
+# RESOLUTION

 **WHEREAS**, the Philippines, as a responsible global citizen, must recognize that increasing urgency to address the plethora of negative environmental impacts such as air, water and land pollution exists;